oehf/ipf/src/site/markdown/migration.md

 With IPF 3, the `ipf-modules-hl7dsl` module and all contained classes have been **deprecated**.
 Instead of using the adapter classes around the regular [HAPI] model classes (e.g. `org.openehealth.ipf.modules.hl7dsl.MessageAdapter` around `ca.uhn.hl7v2.model.Message` ), the DSL can now be applied directly on the HAPI classes.
-This has been achieved by including the DSML into the Groovy [extension module](https://www.groovy-lang.org/metaprogramming.html#_extension_modules) `ipf-modules-hl7`.
+This has been achieved by including the DSL into the Groovy [extension module](https://www.groovy-lang.org/metaprogramming.html#_extension_modules) `ipf-modules-hl7`.

 Due to this change, the HL7v2 DSL has undergone some minor changes: